 It’s Hard to Find a Good Digital Marketing Agency

-Digital marketing for personal injury lawyers is not without its cons.
+Digital marketing for personal injury law firms is not without its cons.
 The biggest con to digital marketing, quite honestly, is that it can be particularly difficult to differentiate between legal marketing agencies that know what they’re doing and the ones that don’t.

 While there are plenty of good digital marketing firms out there, there are many more that are great at sales, but bad at digital marketing.
 Engaging a digital marketing firm to handle your personal injury marketing can be a roll of the dice unless you know what to look for in a marketer.